Liberal Arts Education

 All Earlham students are encouraged to seek help in the Academic Enrichment Center.
 You need not be doing poorly in order to receive the help of a tutor.
 Students often go to the Academic Enrichment Center to receive help in writing a paper, to do a class assignment, or to discuss a problem.
 Go to your professors, your academic adviser, or an International Student adviser if you have any difficulty.
 It is important to know that everyone here wants you to succeed.

 We are confident of your ability to succeed and are excited about the perspectives that you bring to our classrooms and to our community.
 Students suggest that it takes about one semester to adjust and feel comfortable with the system.
 As a result, the first semester can be stressful as well as exciting.
 By giving you information about academics at Earlham in advance, we hope to prepare you to meet the challenges of adjustment so that you can make a smooth transition.

 "…although Earlham encourages cooperative and collaborative, rather than competitive, modes of learning, one's work must still be one's own, unless explicitly assigned to a group."
 (Earlham College Student Handbook, p.
 13) This is the basis for Earlham's policy on academic honesty.
 In the U.S., when students give or receive aid inappropriately (for example sharing information on a quiz or exam), or plagiarize by using another person's words or ideas without citing the source, they commit a serious offense.
 It is important for you to understand what comprises academic integrity in the U.S. and at Earlham and what constitutes a violation of it.
-You will be given further information on academic integrity during the New Student Orientation program.
+You will be given further information on academic integrity during New Student Orientation.
 If you do not understand this concept fully, discuss the matter with your professor, your academic adviser, or an International Student adviser.